• Join the Club!

 You save money when you shop your kitchen!

-You use up those things you acquired during the first quarantine.
+You use up things you acquired over the last few months.

-I’ve talked to plenty of people who, for one reason or another, acquired a lot of different foods during the first quarantine/lockdown last March.
+I’ve talked to plenty of people who, for one reason or another, acquired a lot of different foods during the pandemic.
 Whether it was a panic buy of things you never buy (hello, canned soup) or the fact that grocery pickup substituted things you wouldn’t normally purchase, chances are you, too, have some things that need using up.

 For me, I’ve got some self-rising flour that I grabbed when flour was scarce.
 It’s not a regular in my shopping list, so time to use some up.